Jiwoo22/Chrome_Extension_Ads_Identifier/README.md

 # googleExtension
-google extension to identify ads on search results
+chrome extension to identify ads on search results

 ## How To Run
 1. Click the 3 dots in the top right of the Google Chrome browser.